akeaswaran/akeaswaran.github.io/_posts/2017-01-23-HTown-Bound-ATown-Down.md

 <figure>
   <img src="{{ site.baseurl }}/assets/images/ga-dome-trophy-presentation.jpg" height="154px" alt="2016 NFC Championship game trophy presentation at GA Dome">
-  <p class="small">Confetti blankets the Georgia Dome field as the Atlanta Falcons hoist the George Halas NFC Championship trophy for only the second time in franchise history.</p>
+  <p class="caption">Confetti blankets the Georgia Dome field as the Atlanta Falcons hoist the George Halas NFC Championship trophy for only the second time in franchise history.</p>
 </figure>

 I watched championship Sunday anxiously.
 I kept waiting for the other shoe to drop, like it always had.
 I kept telling myself and my friends, "We need more points.
 No lead is safe with Aaron Rodgers on the field."
 I couldn't believe that the game was over and Atlanta was going to win until Green Bay head coach Mike McCarthy pulled Rodgers with 2:00 left in the game and allowed backup QB Brett Hundley to get some reps in garbage time.